intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Introduction

-In this paper, we introduce and discuss the \proglang{R} package \pkg{intRinsic} (version 0.2.0).
-The package is openly available from the Comprehensive R Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=intRinsic}, and can be easily installed by running
+In this paper, we introduce and discuss the \texttt{R} package \texttt{intRinsic} (version 0.2.2).
+The package is openly available from the Comprehensive \texttt{R} Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=intRinsic}, and can be installed by running

-Future developments and updates will be uploaded both on CRAN and on GitHub at \url{https://github.com/Fradenti/intRinsic}.
+Future developments and updates will be uploaded both on CRAN and GitHub at \url{https://github.com/Fradenti/intRinsic}.

-The package implements the \texttt{TWO-NN}, \texttt{Gride}, and \texttt{Hidalgo} models, three state-of-the-art \texttt{id} estimators recently introduced in \citet{Facco,Denti2021} and \citet{Allegra}, respectively.
-These methods are likelihood-based estimators that rely on the theoretical properties of the distances among the nearest neighbors.
-The first two models yield an estimate of a global, unique \texttt{id} of a dataset and are implemented under both the frequentist and Bayesian paradigms.
-One can also exploit these models to study how the \texttt{id} of the dataset depends on the scale of the neighborhood considered for its estimation. \texttt{Hidalgo}, on the other hand, is a Bayesian mixture model that allows for the estimation of clusters of points characterized by heterogeneous \texttt{id}s.
-In this article, we focus our attention on the exposition of \texttt{TWO-NN} and \texttt{Hidalgo}, and we discuss the pros and cons of both models with the aid of simulated data.
-More details about the additional routines implemented in our package, such as \texttt{Gride}, are reported in Section A of the Appendix.
-In Section B of the Appendix, we elaborate more on the strengths and weaknesses of the methods implemented in \pkg{intRinsic} in comparison to the other existing packages.
+The package implements the two nearest neighbors (TWO-NN), the generalized ratio ID estimator (GRIDE), and the heterogeneous ID algorithm (HIDALGO) models, three state-of-the-art ID estimators recently introduced in \citet{Facco,Denti2021} and \citet{Allegra}, respectively.
+These methods are likelihood-based estimators that rely on the theoretical properties of the distances among nearest neighbors.
+The first two models estimate a global, unique ID of a dataset and are implemented under both the frequentist and Bayesian paradigms.
+Moreover, one can exploit these models to study how the ID depends on the scale of the neighborhood considered for its estimation.
+On the contrary, HIDALGO is a Bayesian mixture model that allows for the estimation of clusters of points characterized by heterogeneous ID.
+In this article, we focus our attention on the exposition of TWO-NN and HIDALGO, and we discuss the pros and cons of both models with the aid of simulated data.
+More details about the additional routines, such as GRIDE, are reported in Section A of the Appendix.
+Finally, in Section B of the Appendix, we elaborate more on the strengths and weaknesses of the methods implemented in \texttt{intRinsic} in comparison to the other existing packages.